GariBisht/phpLDAPServer-/README.md

 # phpLDAPServer-
-Installation of LDAP server in ubuntu
+Installation of LDAP server in php laraval project